-The entire global mid-ocean ridge system which is almost a continuous system of rift zones is 40,000 kilometers long.
+The entire global mid-ocean ridge system which is a continuous system of rift zones is 80,000 kilometers long.
 It is the largest geological feature on our planet and lies underwater except for a few islands.

 The HMS Challenger expedition in 1872 carried onboard three scientists that were studying the ocean floor because a transatlantic telegraph cable was going to be installed in the near future.
 The scientists discovered a large rise in the ocean floor during the expedition.
-Early in 1850 Matthew Fontaine Maury inferred there was a ridge in the middle of the Atlantic Ocean the HMS Challenger confirmed its existence during the1872 expedition.
+Early in 1850 Matthew Fontaine Maury inferred there was a ridge in the middle of the Atlantic Ocean the HMS Challenger confirmed its existence during the 1872 expedition.

-The Mid Atlantic Ridge was mapped by three scientists using sonar that had been developed during the World War II.
+The Mid-Atlantic Ridge was mapped by three scientists using sonar that had been developed during the World War II.
 They found rift zones that included valleys and ridges the entire length of the Atlantic Ocean.
 Running down the entire length to the Mid-Atlantic Ridge was a central valley where many earthquakes occurred.
 This discovery led to the general acceptance of Alfred Wegener’s theory of continental drift which became known as the Theory of Plate Tectonics.

 The highest point on the ridge is the central valley that runs down the center of the Mid Atlantic Ridge.
 It lies about 2,500 meters (8,200 feet) below sea level.
 The edges of the bulging seafloor drops down below sea level on its flanks 5,000 meters.
 Magma erupting on the seafloor in the central valley creates the newest crust on the surface of the Earth.

 Walking on the Mid-Atlantic Ridge in Iceland Sarah Masters